 Go back to normal view

-The Foundation Stone of the new church of St. Paul was laid on Saturday afternoon 24th January 1903 by Lady Florence Cecil, in the presence of a large gathering of friends of the church.
-An awning was erected over the site and some hundreds crowded into and around it, including the Bishop of Colchester, the Vicar (the Rev. J. P. Shawcross), the Curate (the Rev. J. G. Deighton), and several other clergy.
-Lady Florence was driven up in a closed carriage, along with the Bishop of Colchester and on her Ladyship`s arrival she was presented with a lovely bouquet by Miss Janetta Aitchison, daughter of Councillor Aitchison.
+The Foundation Stone of the new church of St Paul was laid on Saturday afternoon 24th January 1903 by Lady Florence Cecil, in the presence of a large gathering of friends of the church.
+An awning was erected over the site and some hundreds crowded into and around it, including the Bishop of Colchester, the Vicar (the Rev'd J. P. Shawcross), the Curate (the Rev'd J. G. Deighton), and several other clergy.
+Lady Florence was driven up in a closed carriage, along with the Bishop of Colchester and on her Ladyship's arrival she was presented with a lovely bouquet by Miss Janetta Aitchison, daughter of Councillor Aitchison.

 The Bishop, clergy and choir robed in an adjacent house and came in procession to the stone, the rear being brought up by the two churchwardens Archer Moss and W. Clark.

-The service began with a hymn, followed by responsive sentences, Psalm 84, ‘O how amiable are they dwellings, thou Lord of hosts …’, and prayers.
+The service began with a hymn, followed by responsive sentences, Psalm 84, ‘O how amiable are thy dwellings, thou Lord of hosts …’, and prayers.

-The first part of the service was conducted by the Rev. J. P. Shawcross and the latter part by the Bishop.
-Mr. Chancellor, JP, then presented Lady Florence Cecil with a beautiful silver trowel, bearing the inscription “Presented to Lady Florence Cecil upon the occasion of her laying the Foundation Stone of St. Paul`s Church, Goodmayes, January 24th 1903, by the architects.”
+The first part of the service was conducted by the Rev'd J. P. Shawcross and the latter part by the Bishop.
+Mr Chancellor, JP, then presented Lady Florence Cecil with a beautiful silver trowel, bearing the inscription “Presented to Lady Florence Cecil upon the occasion of her laying the Foundation Stone of St Paul`s Church, Goodmayes, January 24th 1903, by the architects.”
 Her ladyship briefly expressed her thanks and then spread the mortar on the brickwork and the stone was lowered into position and well and truly laid, with these words, uttered by Lady Florence in reverent and distinct tones “In the faith of Jesus Christ, we place this stone, in the name of God the Father, God the Son and God the Holy Ghost.
 Amen.”
-The stone has this inscription engraved upon it: “This foundation stone of St. Paul`s Church was laid in the name of the Father, and of the Son, and of the Holy Ghost, by Lady Florence Cecil, January 24th 1903.”
+The stone has this inscription engraved upon it: “This foundation stone of Saint Paul's Church was laid in the name of the Father, and of the Son, and of the Holy Ghost, by Lady Florence Cecil, January 24th 1903.”